graezykev/dev-container/part-3.md

 Here we pass these variables for container `postgres` so it can use them to create a database with the specific database name, user name and password.
 And we also pass them to container `app` so it can use them to connect to the database in container `postgres`.

-> Caveat: `.env`, database usernames, password etc. should handled by CI/CD systems in real scenario.
+> Caveat: `.env`, database usernames, passwords etc. should handled by CI/CD systems in real scenario.

 ### 5. Map `ports`